-AC(40)42C Financial Acquirence Deport AC(19)136 Financial Assurance Report Mr. Thomas introduced the Financial Assurance Benefit advising that Mr Thomas introduced the Financial Assurance Report, advising that this follows the standard format.
+AC(19)136 Financial Assurance Deport AC(19)130 Financial Assurance Report Mr Thomas introduced the Financial Assurance Report, advising that this follows the standard format.
 There have been no significant changes since the previous report, although Members heard that the UHB is undertaking a great deal of work around tax compliance.
 Mr Thomas was pleased to report that the organisation has developed a good working relationship with HMRC and that if there are no issues this year, HMRC has indicated that they will 'de-risk' the UHB.
-The organisation has commissioned an external provider to produce a report on key tax risks, which Mr Thomas will present to the In-Committee HT session of a future meeting. - With regards to the GP Out of Hours IR35 tax issue, Mr Lewis reiterated his disappointment that the HMRC still appears to be pursuing the UHB on this matter, rather than individual GPs.
+The organisation has commissioned an external provider to produce a report on key tax risks, which Mr Thomas will present to the In-Committee HT session of a future meeting.
+With regards to the GP Out of Hours IR35 tax issue, Mr Lewis reiterated his disappointment that the HMRC still appears to be pursuing the UHB on this matter, rather than individual GPs.
 Mr Lewis was especially concerned by the issue of penalties due to late submission of tax returns by GPs.
 Mr Thomas shared these concerns, whilst reminding Members that this is a national issue and that it will be embedded in processes going forward.
 Noting that the UHB has provided £667,539 in total in respect of this matter and that the maximum liability is now £401,744, Mr Newman observed that there is an over-provision of approximately £260k.
 Referencing overpayment of salaries, Mr Powell noted that the timescale for recovery is showing an upward trend, with no accompanying explanation.
 Mr Thomas explained that the sums in question are still being repaid within 3 months and suggested that this is not a major cause for concern.
 Cllr.
 Hancock reminded Members that a policy regarding underpayments and overpayments had been introduced in March 2018, stating that the graph on page 7 suggests that this has not had the desired impact.
-Whilst emphasising that the quantum outstanding is not a hugely significant figure, Mr Thomas agreed that the policy has not had the anticipated impact and would provide an update via the Table of Actions as to the further actions that HT were being undertaken to rectify this situation.
-Deferencing the list of Cingle Tander Actions (CTAs) detailed in Referencing the list of Single Tender Actions (STAs) detailed in Appendix 1, Mr Powell highlighted the principle of awarding these for multiple-phase projects and programmes demonstrated by HDD454.
+Whilst emphasising that the quantum outstanding is not a hugely significant figure, Mr Thomas agreed that the policy has not had the anticipated impact and would provide an update via the Table of Actions as to the further actions that ЦΤ were being undertaken to rectify this situation. нт were being undertaken to rectify this situation.
+Referencing the list of Single Tender Actions (STAs) detailed in Appendix 1, Mr Powell highlighted the principle of awarding these for multiple-phase projects and programmes demonstrated by HDD454.
 It was suggested that in cases such as this, detail should be provided HT regarding the cumulative total/commitment for all phases.
-Mrs Wilson ••• assured Members that this particular STA had been discussed in detail, particularly in view of the sum of money involved.
+Mrs Wilson assured Members that this particular STA had been discussed in detail, particularly in view of the sum of money involved.
 It had been agreed that such projects would, in future, be subject to a full tendering process.
-Mr Thomas observed that Organisational Development is an area where further work is required in terms of an establishing a substantive budget, and committed to discuss this with the Director of HT Workforce & OD.
+Mr Thomas observed that Organisational Development is an area where further work is required in terms of an establishing a UТ substantive budget, and committed to discuss this with the Director of НТ Workforce & OD.
 Members were assured that STA usage is closely monitored, and Mr Thomas hoped that the graph on page 7 demonstrates the general downward trend in STAs.
 Referencing Appendix 5, Mr Newman enquired whether the pharmacy wastage figure of £23k is consistent with projections.
 Mr Thomas advised that it is, and that it is also consistent with other Health Boards.
-In response to a query regarding the Bronglais General Hospital Front of House Capital Scheme, Mr Thomas advised that this is accrued for in the end of year capital and that an update will be provided to the next meeting. нт or year capital and that an update will be provided to the flext fleeting.
-111
+In response to a query regarding the Bronglais General Hospital Front of House Capital Scheme, Mr Thomas advised that this is accrued for in the end of year capital and that an update will be provided to the next meeting.
+HT